CMS Energy Corporation (CMS) upgraded Issued by Wall Street Gurus

 CMS’s Market Performance

-CMS stocks went up by 2.41% for the week, with a monthly jump of 8.41% and a quarterly performance of 1.60%, while its annual performance rate touched 9.57%.
-The volatility ratio for the week stands at 1.20% while the volatility levels for the past 30 days are set at 1.53% for CMS Energy Corporation.
-The simple moving average for the period of the last 20 days is 3.76% for CMS stocks with a simple moving average of 6.89% for the last 200 days.
+CMS stocks went down by -1.53% for the week, with a monthly jump of 3.99% and a quarterly performance of -3.30%, while its annual performance rate touched 9.13%.
+The volatility ratio for the week stands at 1.19% while the volatility levels for the past 30 days are set at 1.44% for CMS Energy Corporation.
+The simple moving average for the period of the last 20 days is 0.26% for CMS stocks with a simple moving average of 4.86% for the last 200 days.

 Analysts’ Opinion of CMS